NCSA/Illinois Enhanced Intellectual Services for Petascale Performance (NEIS-P2)

-In the second component, NEIS-P2 has expanded efforts in Community Outreach and Education to enable the general NSF computational science and engineering community to make effective use of petascale systems.
-This component also includes activities to help train the next generation of petascale computational experts through a coordinated set of courses, workshops, and fellowships.
+In the second component, NEIS-P2 expanded efforts in Community Outreach and Education to enable the general NSF computational science and engineering community to make effective use of petascale systems.
+This component also included activities to help train the next generation of petascale computational experts through a coordinated set of courses, workshops, and fellowships.

 Petascale Application Improvement Discovery

-The goals of NEIS-P2 are ambitious but directly support the vision and all five (5) strategies expressed in OCI's Advanced Computing Infrastructure Vision and Strategic Plan (February 2012).
-It is critical that these issues be addressed and solutions implemented if science and engineering are to continue to benefit from the ongoing revolution in computing technology.
+The goals of NEIS-P2 are ambitious but directly support the vision and all five strategies expressed in OCI's Advanced Computing Infrastructure Vision and Strategic Plan (February 2012).
+It is critical that these issues are addressed and solutions implemented if science and engineering are to continue to benefit from the ongoing revolution in computing technology.

 - Increase application efficiency and scaling in the face of limited bandwidth (interconnect, memory, etc.) and other architectural constraints with new methods and enhancements.

 - Enable the effective use of highly parallel heterogeneous systems (e.g., those with GPU computing devices and/or many-core processors).